-AI is an essential tool for every successful business seeking to continuously enhance client loyalty, product quality and operational efficiency, with the potential to: expand revenue; and minimize cost, time and effort wastage.
-This is clearly shown by the AI-driven robo-advisors in financial services, where they provide the “self-serve” technology experience at a lower cost-per-investor than would be possible with human financial advisors.
+AI is an essential tool for every successful business seeking to continuously enhance client loyalty, product quality and operational efficiency, with the potential to: expand revenue; and minimise cost, time and effort wastage.
+This is clearly shown by the AI-driven robo-advisers in financial services, where they provide the “self-serve” technology experience at a lower cost-per-investor than would be possible with human financial advisers.

-A robo-advisor offers products based on the customer’s profile and behavior.
+A robo-adviser offers products based on the customer’s profile and behaviour.
 But what if the person on the receiving end is not empowered in the same way?
-How do they deal with a bot that is not working to their benefit, and how can they be certain they are seeing all that can or should be seen?
+How do they deal with a bot that is not working to their benefit and how can they be certain they are seeing all that can or should be seen?
 This can be avoided by allowing customers to have full access to the bot’s algorithm so they can exercise discretion to override the bot when it behaves in this way.

-AI comes into the business organizations in two ways: either developed in-house by data scientists or brought in from external sources via third-party products.
+AI comes into the business organisations in two ways: either developed in-house by data scientists or brought in from external sources via third-party products.
 Both present their own challenges.

 We should not lose discipline in our race to AI and the automated future.
 AI must reflect the values of the company, taking care to avoid brand damage and legal risk.
 However, there is still an underlying risk of inadvertently violating those values in the development process.
 This is what makes AI such a daunting venture.